albertodesouza/genomics/neural_ancestry_predictor/docs/DEEPLIFT.md

 - Sample ID
 - Superpopulation and population
 - Attribution value
-- Values at all 5 top regions for comparison
+- Values at all N top regions for comparison

 ---